 In seeking the injunction, Amaranth claimed that FERC exceeded its jurisdiction when it brought an enforcement action in July against the company for alleged manipulative activities in the natural gas futures markets.
 The Greenwich, CT-based hedge fund argued that only the CFTC, not FERC, has authority over the futures markets.
 It said that FERC’s jurisdiction is limited solely to the physical gas markets.
 But FERC argued otherwise, saying it has jurisdiction when activities in the futures market affect prices in the physical gas market over which it has exclusive jurisdiction.

-FERC in late July issued a show cause order that alleged Amaranth and its former traders, by manipulating natural gas futures on the New York Mercantile Exchange (Nymex), influenced the price in the physical gas markets (see Daily GPI, July 27).
+FERC in late July issued a show-cause order that alleged Amaranth and its former traders, by manipulating natural gas futures on the New York Mercantile Exchange (Nymex), influenced the price in the physical gas markets (see NGI, July 30).
 The agency said that many participants in physical gas markets use the settlement price of the Nymex gas futures contract to determine the price of FERC-jurisdictional physical gas transactions.
-The CFTC filed its complaint against Amaranth for attempted gas market manipulation in the New York court around the same time (see Daily GPI, July 26).
+The CFTC filed its complaint alleging attempted manipulation of gas markets by Amaranth in the New York court around the same time.

-Citing the court's decision, three West Coast senators Thursday sent a letter to the chairmen of FERC and the CFTC giving them 45 days to develop a coordinated plan for oversight of energy markets.
-The court ruling "definitively" upheld both agencies' jurisdiction to police the energy markets, wrote Sen. Maria Cantwell (D-WA), Dianne Feinstein (D-CA) and Ron Wyden (D-OR).
+Citing the court’s decision, three West Coast senators last Thursday sent a letter to the chairmen of FERC and the CFTC giving them 45 days to develop a plan to deliver effective oversight of energy markets and implement anti-manipulation provisions.
+The court ruling “definitively” upheld both agencies’ jurisdiction to police the energy markets, wrote Sen. Maria Cantwell (D-WA), Dianne Feinstein (D-CA) and Ron Wyden (D-OR).

 “A jurisdictional battle between FERC and CFTC [in the Amaranth case] is compromising both agencies’ enforcement authorities.
 FERC and [the] CFTC have complementary roles to play with the same goal of preventing energy market manipulation,” they said.
 The lawmakers noted that a memorandum of understanding (MOU) signed by the two agencies to coordinate oversight and enforcement of energy markets is “likely inadequate,” and they urged the agencies to initiate discussions to broaden the scope of the MOU.